opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 .. tip:: **To add text:**

-    1. Select the Type tool (|type|) and click in the work area where you want to start writing.
+    1. Select the Type tool (|type|) and click in the viewer where you want to start writing.

     2. Choose options for the size, font and orientation.
 These options can be changed as long as you are in text editing mode.